Bridgewater knocked out, Ravens beat Broncos, 23-7

 A boisterous gathering of 74,132 (less than 2,400 no-shows) showed up on a bright, 76-degree afternoon to see if their Broncos could handle, as their star pass rusher Von Miller said during the week, “a worthy opponent” in the Baltimore Ravens and their great quarterback Jackson.

 As the game played out, though, the difference was up front, where Bridgewater, the Broncos’ resurgent quarterback, was constantly under duress while Baltimore’s Jackson had plenty of time to make some impact throws.
-Lock also struggled with lack of protection in the third quarter.
+Lock also struggled with lack of protection in the second half.

+"Protection is a lot of people involved with that,'' Fangio said.
+"The offensive line.
+The backs.
+The tight ends when they're asked to pass protect.
+And the quarterback.
+It's a multi-faceted operation.
+And I'm sure we had breakdowns across the board there."

-The Broncos’ offense – and their young line – started having problems protecting Bridgewater in the second quarter as Ravens’ defensive coordinator Wink Martindale started bringing an extra pass rusher that led to Denver’s quarterback throwing as he was hit.
+The Broncos’ offense – and their young line – started having problems protecting Bridgewater in the second quarter as Ravens’ defensive coordinator Wink Martindale brought an extra pass rusher that led to Denver’s quarterback throwing as he was hit.
 Bridgewater was only 7 of 16 for 65 yards at the half.
-Jackson was 22 of 37 for 316 yards passing, although he was held to just 23 yards rushing on six carries.
+Jackson finished 22 of 37 for 316 yards passing, although he was held to just 23 yards rushing on six carries.

+“I can’t believe people still say (Lamar) can’t throw,'' Ravens receiver James Proche II said.
+"That’s like saying water is dry.”

-Lock was 12 of 21 for only 113 yards and was sacked three times in the second half.
+Lock was 12 of 21 for only 113 yards with an interception and was sacked three times in the second half.
 His best play, a scramble right and 22-yard completion to Kendall Hinton, was called back on holding penalty by left tackle Garett Bolles.

+"I didn't play too well,'' Bolles said.
+"I take this loss upon myself."

 The Ravens' defense had five sacks.